-- Explain the main elements and the underlying assumptions of the Theory of Change. - Explain how the Theory of Change was applied to the proposed joint programme.
+- Explain the main elements and the underlying assumptions of the Theory of Change. - Explain how the Theory of Change was applied to the proposed Joint Programme.

-4. Innovation and Sustainability
+4. Innovation, Sustainability and Exit Strategy

 - Indicate how the Joint Programme is innovative and potentially catalytic.
-For example, does the Joint Programme have potential for: a) a multiplier effect; b) scaling/replicating the solutions and results across issues and sectors, and/or across geographies; and c) leveraging additional financing? - Briefly explain how this joint programme builds on what has been done or is currently being done by the UN and other actors in county/region. - Indicate how you plan to ensure the sustainability of results after the end of the Joint Programme.
+For example, does the Joint Programme have potential for: a) a multiplier effect; b) scaling/replicating the solutions and results across issues and sectors, and/or across geographies; and c) leveraging additional financing? - Briefly explain how this Joint Programme builds on what has been done or is currently being done by the UN and other actors in county/region. - Indicate how you plan to ensure the sustainability of results after the end of the Joint Programme, and briefly outline the exit strategy.